banasibb/kickstarter_challenge/Written_Report_Template.md

 ## Overview of Project
 The analysis included data spanning from January 1, 2009 through December 31, 2017.
 ### Purpose
+The purpose of this analysis is to examine how different campaigns fared in relation to their launch dates and their funding goals.
 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date